 Lee Dixon, the backpass rule and the most needless own goal of all time

-This weekend marks the anniversary of one of the most iconic own goals in English football history, as @Sid_Lambert remembers…
+Today marks the anniversary of one of the most iconic own goals in English football history, as @Sid_Lambert remembers…

 Lee Dixon had a decision to make on this September afternoon in 1991.
 A familiar one too.